Flexible working - what is it

 - flexitime, which allows you to fit your working hours around agreed core times

-- home working for part or all of the time
+- working from home or remotely for part or all of the time

 - job sharing